KittyGiraudel/site/_posts/2020-01-13-lets-talk-about-your-resume.md

 Focus on your top skills.
 And by top skills, I mean the ones you either excel in, or you want your next job to be about.
 Knowing you did a course of Visual Basic in college 7 years ago has little to no value for me.
 It certainly won’t have any for the company if you apply for building React applications or working on Rails systems.

-Give it a deep thought: what is it you’re passionate about and/or you are—comparatively to the rest of your skills—talented at?
+Give it a deep thought: what is it you’re passionate about and/or you are — comparatively to the rest of your skills — talented at?
 It should be a few skills top, not dozens.
 Statistically speaking, one doesn’t get to be an expert in many topics, especially not in the course of just a few years.

 Myself, I would emphasise on HTML, CSS, React, accessibility and documentation (not necessarily in that order).
 Sure, I have some knowledge in Jenkins, Bash and PHP but a) I don’t want my job to focus on these and b) these are not my strong suit.